What is a Merchant?What Qualifies You as a Merchant? How Do You Secure a Merchant Account?

 Important!

 Merchants do not typically hold funds in their merchant accounts indefinitely.
-The merchant account is used to receive funds, which are then typically transferred to a standard bank account.
+The merchant account is used to receive funds, which are then transferred to a standard bank account.

 How Does a Merchant Account Work?

-How to Secure a Merchant Account
+How Much Does a Merchant Account Cost?

-As mentioned above, every party in the transaction chain charges a fee for their services.
-Multiple different factors determine how much you ultimately pay to conduct card sales.
-Having a good business credit score, for instance, can help.
+Multiple different factors determine how much you’ll pay to conduct card sales.
+Having a good business credit score, for instance, can help you get a better rate.
+The level of chargeback risk you pose, on the other hand, can go against you.

-Streamline Operations & Save Revenue?
+Streamline operations & save revenue?
 With Chargebacks911®, you can offload risk management and recover more money.REQUEST A DEMO

 • Flat Rate: A fixed cost assessed per transaction.